Tag: History

 • Elements of the Philosophy of Right (Grundlinien der Philosophie des Rechts)

-- Recommended translation: Elements of the Philosophy of Right, trans.
-H. B. Nisbet.
+- Hegel, G. W. F. Elements of the Philosophy of Right.
+Translated by H. B. Nisbet.
 Cambridge: Cambridge University Press, 1991.
 In addition, the translation by T. M. Knox (Oxford: Clarendon Press, 1942) is widely used in existing Hegel scholarship.
 The Nisbet translation is recommended because it is more literal, and includes the canonical "additions" of Hegel's student Eduard Gans in the body of the text where they are relevant.
+Hegel, G. W. F. Elements of the Philosophy of Right.
+Translated by T. M. Knox.
+Oxford: Clarendon Press, 1942.
 First published in 1820.

 • Encyclopedia of the Philosophical Sciences Part 3: Philosophy of Spirit (Wissenschaft des Geistes)